MJones180/pytorch_model_in_c/README.md

 ### Normalization

 For the normalization data, there should be a single value for all inputs and each output should have its own value.
+Additionally, the data should be normalized between -1 and 1.

 ## Timing